ahmedalakhali/BlockListProject/README.md

 ## Recommended: Install OpenSSL

-- Go to (https://sourceforge.net/projects/openssl-for-windows/) and click install
+- Go to (https://sourceforge.net/projects/openssl-for-windows/) and click download then install

 ## What I used with the project